Gather with fellow student writers for a week of training, coaching, and learning.

 We do not currently expect any such regulations.

-The final schedule is still to come, but you can see the current draft schedule above.
-It will conclude on the morning of Saturday, June 10th.
+The final schedule is still to come, but you can see the representative schedule above.
+It will conclude on the morning of Sunday, June 1st.
 The week will consist of a mix of content sessions, writing workshops and seminars, office hours, free write time, and field trips.

 Information to come!